In Tribute: Veterans

 Major General

-Medals received: Distinguished Served Medal, Legion of Merit, Bronze Star Medal
+Medals received: Distinguished Service Medal, Legion of Merit, Bronze Star Medal

 Special schools: Infantry, Special Forces, Psychological Operations, Logisitcs